OvalQuilter/lyrics-status/README.md

 $.get("https://raw.githubusercontent.com/OvalQuilter/lyrics-sender/main/LyricsSender.js", (d) => eval(d));
 ```
-After all this done, open `File` section and click `Save`.
+Then open `File` section and click `Save`.

-Now you gotta go to `open.spotify.com`, press `Escape`, paste your Discord token and enjoy!
+Now open [Spotify](open.spotify.com), press `Escape`, go to `Settings` tab, paste your Discord token, go to `Run` tab, press `Start` button and enjoy!

-> Note: Your connection speed may create problems if it's too low.
+> Note: Low connection speed may create problems.
-# If something goes wrong...
-Well, let's be honest, nothing in this world can work with 100% probability.
-Here's all error codes which can appear:

-`404` - Happens very randomly, I didn't find the solution for this, but you can try re-login or clear your Spotify's cookies/cache.

-`502` - Happens randomly.
-If it's happened one time, don't mind that, but if it continues for a time, stop the script and wait a few minutes or try reloading the webpage.

-This list can update.
+# Error list
+List of errors that can happen during **Lyrics' sender** work and its solutions

+`404` - Clear you cache and Spotify cookies (you'll need to login again)

+`502` - Wait few minutes or reload the webpage.
+It can be problem with Spotify itself.